 AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 An AI answering service for dental offices handles the call volume your front desk cannot.
 It answers every line, books appointments, answers insurance questions, and runs patient recalls without adding headcount.
-This post breaks down how it works, what it costs, and where to start.
+This guide breaks down how it works, what it costs, and where to start.

 TL;DR

-- Average new patient value: $1,200-$1,800 in year one
+- Average new patient value: $1,200 to $1,800 in year one

-- Missing 5 calls/week = $312,000+ in annual lost lifetime value
+- Missing 5 calls per week equals $312,000 or more in annual lost lifetime value

-- AI answering services cost $50-$200/month for most practices
+- AI answering services cost $50 to $200 per month for most practices

-- Appointment no-shows cost the average dental practice $75,000-$120,000/year
+- Appointment no-shows cost the average dental practice $75,000 to $120,000 per year

 Why Dental Offices Have a Worse Missed Call Problem Than Other Businesses